oracle-livelabs/analytics-ai/big-data/Analyze-IoT-Car/Lab1-Initialize-the-BDS-Environment/Lab1-Initialize-the-BDS-Environment.md

-# Access a BDS Node Using a Public IP Address
+# Initialize the BDS Environment

 ## Introduction